senseexcel/senseexcel/README.md

 This technique will open a new browser window, prompt for credentials and pass them to Qlik Sense via a session cookie to log into Qlik Sense.
 Use this approach when logging into a server on different domain or using a third party single sign on system such as OKTA.

-5. Url
+5. "Url"

 Enter the url of your target server. https://your.qlikserver.com.
 You can copy this from a the address bar of a browser used to connect to your Qlik Sense environment.
 Do not include /hub in this address.

+6. 3rd Party Sigle Sign On

-If using OKTA or similar append that to the end of the url as follows:  https://your.qlikserver.com/okta.
+If using OKTA or similar, append that to the end of the url as follows:  https://your.qlikserver.com/okta.

-6. Alternate Proxy Server
+6. "Session cookie header name" - Alternate Proxy Server

+Sense Excel supports defining connections to different virtual proxy servers in a distributed Qlik Sense environment.

+A virtual proxy name that begins with -qlik can be used by appending the name of the virtual proxy directly to the url as follows: https://your.qlikserver.com/development.

+If your virtual proxy has a name that begins with anything other than "-qlik" us enter it in the "Session cookie header name" field.